ebipm64/Binary-classification-with-Deep-learning/README.md

 # Model Deployment
 Following steps were applied:
 a) Balanced the labels using the oversamplig method

 b) Convetred the object types features to numerical using get_dummies method

 c) Split the data to train and test sets

-c) Scaled the features by StandardScaler
+d) Scaled the features by StandardScaler
 d)